 Following this, you will have a clinical examination and tests.
 The study involves further four in-person visits depending if you have the baseline samples done separately to the screening visit (plus one optional fine needle aspirate visit).
 These are spaced out over approximately five weeks with most of the visits happening in the first three weeks.
+You may be asked to come in for extra visit(s) if needed for safety reasons.
 During the study, everyone will receive the nasal flu vaccine on day 0.